petereon/argyml/README.md

 - [x] Refactor
 - [ ] Option to directly generate a bash associative array?
+- [ ] Maybe figure out a way to provide schema for options, flags and arguments?

 [^1]: For type casting you should rely on downstream.